|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This zucchini gratin is a flavorful side dish casserole with extra richness from the cheddar cheese.
-A gratin is always a nice and relatively easy way to make a fancy side dish out of everyday vegetables.
-If you—or your neighbors—have an abundance of garden-fresh zucchini, this is an excellent way to use it.
+A gratin is a baked dish with a creamy sauce and crunchy topping, and is always a nice way to make a fancy side dish out of everyday vegetables.
+If you or your neighbors have an abundance of garden-fresh summer squash or zucchini, this is an excellent way to use it.

 - 8 tablespoons butter (divided)